abelwhite/pigstydash/README.txt

     g.
 You can now signup new user credentials to be authenticated into the app.

-2. Report 1 and 2 are submitted as pdf within the folder directory.
+2. Links for Report 1 and 2 are submmited within the folder directory "report 1 & 2".

-3. PowerPoint Slides are also submitted within the direcotry.
+3. Lik to PowerPoint Slides are also submitted within the direcotry.

-4. Report 3 is also submitted as pdf within the folder directory.
+4. Link to Report 3 is also submitted as pdf within the folder directory.

 5. Complete source code is located in directory called "pigstydash"